opulencephp/docs/application.md

 Having these two kernels allows Opulence to function as both a traditional HTTP web application and a console application.

 <h2 id="tasks">Tasks</h2>
-To start and shutdown an application, simply call the `start()` and `shutdown()` methods, respectively, on the application object.
+To start and shutdown an application, simply call the `start()` and `shutDown()` methods, respectively, on the application object.
 If you'd like to do some tasks before or after startup, you may do so with the `Opulence\Applications\Tasks\Dispatchers\Dispatcher`, which is injected into the `Application` object.
 Tasks are handy places to do any setting up that your application requires or any housekeeping after start/shutdown.

 <h4 id="pre-start-tasks">Pre-Start Tasks</h4>
 Pre-start tasks are performed before the application is started.